Generic Name: Bevacizumab Injection (be vuh SIZ uh mab)

 - Some patients have very bad side effects during the infusion.
 Tell your doctor if you have any bad effects during the infusion.

 - Talk with your doctor before getting any vaccines.
-Use with bevacizumab injection may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with bevacizumab injection may either raise the chance of an infection or make the vaccine not work as well.

 - If you are 65 or older, use bevacizumab injection with care.
 You could have more side effects.